-Meeting the Financial Threshold, as required by law and stated in the The Statement of Changes to Immigration Rules.
+Meeting the Financial Threshold, as required by law, and stated in The Statement of Changes to Immigration Rules.

 You can apply for the 2.5 years family route to the United Kingdom.

-You can apply for the 5 years family route to the United Kingdom.
+You can apply for the five years family route to the United Kingdom.

 What does a Spouse Visa look like?

 What does a Settlement Biometric Card look like?